castorini/docTTTTTquery/README.md

  -index indexes/msmarco-v2-passage-augmented-d2q-t5-${NUM_QUERIES} \
  -optimize
 ```
-Note that this index does not store any "extras" (positions, document vectors, raw documents, etc.).
+Note that this index does not store any "extras" (positions, document vectors, raw documents, etc.) because we don't need any of these for BM25 retrieval.

 Finally, we can perform runs on the dev queries (both sets):